Empower Your Practice

 The main advantage of AI transcription tools is that they can be trained with different medical vocabularies during doctors dictation.
 This technology is used in most Meeting assistant software technologies.

-Using advanced AI software, machine learning, and natural language processing, these devices can elevate transcription to the next level.
+Using advanced AI software services, machine learning, and natural language processing, these devices can elevate transcription to the next level.
 They sift through and extract medically relevant information in real time, create accurate clinical documents, and then upload them into the discrete fields of an electronic health record - all without any patient or clinician intervention.

 1. Quality Improvement